We speak multiple languages :

 Published on: July 25th, 2025

 Tooth extraction often sparks anxiety in many patients and understandably so.
 The thought of having a tooth pulled may bring to mind images of pain and discomfort.
 However, modern dentistry has come a long way.
-At Franklin Dental Centre, we understand your concerns and want to reassure you that tooth extraction is a safe, controlled, and virtually painless experience when performed with the right techniques and anesthesia.
+At Fort McMurray Smiles, we understand your concerns and want to reassure you that tooth extraction is a safe, controlled, and virtually painless experience when performed with the right techniques and anesthesia.

 Today, dental extractions are typically performed under local anesthesia, and in some cases, sedation options are also available.
 These advancements mean that the procedure itself is not painful, and post-treatment discomfort is manageable with proper care.
 The real key lies in understanding how anesthesia works, what it does, what you’ll feel (or not feel), and how your dentist ensures your comfort throughout the process.